xwikisas/application-task/README.md

 application-task
 ====================

-XWiki Task Management Application is a simple application to create tasks
+XWiki Task Manager Application created to create and assign tasks to users.

-Branch name: 1.0 contains  the old code, which is being kept for legacy purposes.
+Version 2

+- Created using AWM